nextcloud/documentation/user_manual/files/server_to_server_using.rst

 2. Set any options that you want to apply to your new share: send an email notification, add password protection, allow users to upload files to the share, or set an expiration date.
+If you check **Allow Public Upload** then other users can overwrite, rename and delete files in the share.

    .. figure:: ../images/s2s-create_public_share.png